GoodBoyNinja/cep-vite-template/README.md

 * The main TS file is `/src/index.ts`.
 This is where you start writing your code.
 * Use `/public` to store [static files](https://vitejs.dev/guide/assets.html) that you want to be copied to the build folder.
 * Inside `/src` you can use any folder structure you want.
 It's important that you don't move the `/CSXS` folder.
 * The `/dist` folder is where your extension gets built.
-Don't touch it.
 * The `node_modules` folder is where all your dependencies get installed.
 In a healthy project, this folder can always be deleted and recreated by running `npm install`.

 Not required, but recommended: